saisandeepvaddi/ten-hands/README.md

 # Contributions

+Check [CONTRIBUTING](/CONTRIBUTING.md) for project setup and folder structure details.
 Please use issue tracker for any kind of bugs/suggestions/discussions.

 # License